Menu

 1974~

-This is a photo of the Minato Mirai 21 district.
+This is a photo of Minato Mirai 21 district.

 I hope Minato Mirai 21

-The dramatic change in the Japanese economy, called high economic growth, became a wave of modernization and rationalization, and had a major impact on ports.
+The drastic change in the Japanese economy, such as high economic growth, has become a wave of modernization and rationalization, and has had a major impact on ports.

-From around 1967 (Showa42), a large iron box called "container" was used to transport foreign cargo.
+From around 1967 (Showa 42), a large iron box called "containers" began to be used for transporting foreign cargo.

-Until then, many cargoes were individually packaged and loaded on ships one by one, so packaging, shipping, and cargo handling work for unloading. ), transportation from the port to the port were very expensive.
+Until then, many cargoes were individually packaged and loaded on ships one by one, so packing (hoso), loading (funazu) and cargo handling for unloading (niyakusagyo), transporting from the port to the port, etc., took a lot of time, money and money.

-However, using "container", packaging of cargo becomes easier (easy), cargo handling can be done in large quantities by a large crane called gantry crane called gantry cranes, and further arrangement of cargo for each recipient Because of the simplicity, transportation from port to port has become very quick and easy.
+However, with the use of "containers", cargo packaging becomes easier (easy), cargo handling can be carried out in large quantities in a short time with a large crane called gantry crane, and cargo is organized by recipient.
+As a result, transportation from the port to the port was very fast and easier.

-In addition, transportation of cargo by "containers" has also become more secure.
+In addition, the transportation of cargo by container has become more secure.

-The volume of container cargo continues to increase at a very rapid pace every year.
+The amount of container cargo continues to increase at a tremendous rate every year.

-However, since all the facilities at Yokohama Port had been built for ordinary cargo ships since ancient times, these facilities can handle container cargo, but due to poor efficiency, port facilities for containership ships had to be built in a hurry.
+However, since all the facilities at Yokohama Port were built for general cargo ships from ancient times, these facilities could also serve as containers, but since the efficiency was not good, port facilities for container ships had to be constructed in a hurry.

-However, in order to cope with the ever-increasing container cargo, we started construction of Minami-Honmaki Wharf in 1991 and opened two of the four container terminal plans in 2001 and the third terminal in 2015.
+However, in order to cope with the increasing number of container cargo, we started construction of Minamihonmoku Wharf in 1991 and opened two of our four container terminal plans in 2001, and in 2015, we opened a third terminal in 2015.

-In this way, the port was expanded to the offshore side due to the maintenance that began in the middle of the Meiji era, but now 150 years after the opening of the port, from Yamauchi Wharf / Takashima Wharf The Osanbashi area has become the deepest part of the port, and has deteriorated (Rokyuka).
+In this way, the port has been expanded to the offshore side due to the maintenance that began in the middle of the Meiji era (Nakagoro), but 150 years after the opening of the port, from Yamauchi Wharf and Takashima Wharf The Osanbashi area has become the deepest part of the port, and the deterioration has progressed.

-For this reason, the Minato Mirai 21 Plan and the Osanbashi Wharf Redevelopment Project, which harmonizes the port and the town, and create a new waterfront in Yokohama, were promoted.
+For this reason, the Minato Mirai 21 Plan and the Osanbashi Wharf Redevelopment Project, which harmonize the port and the town and create a new waterfront for Yokohama, were promoted. .

 This is a picture of a full container ship.